joelunger/joelunger/README.md

 - 👋 Hi, I’m @joelunger
-- 👀 I’m interested in HTML and CSS
+- 👀 I’m interested in HTML, CSS, Phyton, Java and Bash
 - 🌱 I’m currently learning to work with Linux
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me per email - joel.unger@icloud.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 joelunger/joelunger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.